mark-andrews/prstats-pyds01/readme.md

 - Working with modules and packages: importing, creating custom modules
 - Overview of the broader Python ecosystem for data science

+### Workshop notes

+Detailed guidance notes for each workshop session can be found [here](https://github.com/mark-andrews/prstats-pyds01).

 ### Format

 - 2 days, 6 sessions (2 hours each)